Emotions when going through IVF

 Emotional responses to infertility are complex.
 A medical diagnosis of infertility can initially leave you feeling shocked and in disbelief as you struggle to come to terms with the fact that your hopes and dreams of having a child are threatened or not under your control.
 For some people, the diagnosis can also offer a way forward to potential treatments, and a glimmer of hope after months or years of repeated disappointments.

-Whilst everyone’s IVF journey is unique, many people experience similar feelings as they move through the stages of treatment.
-Below are some common feelings that are experienced.
+Everyone’s IVF journey is unique.
+However, many people experience similar feelings as they move through the stages of treatment.
+Below are some common feelings that are experienced throughout an individual’s IVF journey.

 Grief and loss